Business jet: Fractional ownership

-Other Operation Models

-Other operation models used by private jet hire companies include buying blocks of time in predetermined increments, pay as you fly and paying a flat rate for unlimited usage and access.

 Buying blocks of time in predetermined increments involves buying blocks of time in hours.
 This model usually depends on how many flight hours a client will be needing.
 Pay as you fly resembles the business model used by commercial airlines where a client only pays for a flight they use.
 The downside to this model is that clients find it difficult to secure flights because most private flights are usually booked in advance.

 Paying a flat rate for unlimited usage as the name implies, uses a business model where clients pay a flat rate, and then the jet is made available to them for the duration that payment lasts.
 This model makes it possible for a client to pay a certain amount for unlimited access and usage to a jet, or a fleet of jets for the duration.
 This model has been discontinued by most private jet hire companies because clients have exploited the usage in the past.
 This model now employs a fair usage policy.